 Simple English definitions for legal terms

-Read a random definition: executive session
+Read a random definition: advice and consent

 Objective entrapment is when a police officer or government agent tricks someone into committing a crime, so they can later arrest and charge them.
 This is not allowed because it is unfair and goes against the law.
 If someone can prove that they were tricked into committing a crime, they may be able to use it as a defense in court.
 Sometimes, the government may use a private person to trick someone into committing a crime, which is called derivative entrapment.
 Sentencing entrapment is when someone is tricked into committing a more serious crime than they would have otherwise, which can result in a harsher punishment.